Revised August 12 2018

 The Annual Gauer Reunion has been held every year usually on the second Sunday in August since 1930 in or near Kandiyohi County, Minnesota.

-The 88th annual reunion will be on Sunday August 12, 2018 at Independence Place, 1400 Willmar Ave SE, in Willmar MN
+The 88th annual reunion was on Sunday August 12, 2018 at Independence Place, 1400 Willmar Ave SE, in Willmar MN

 Go to the Reunion Photos page for pictures and detail of recent and early reunions.